ChengTseLu/ChengTseLu.github.io/README.md

 **Goal**

-Incorporate deep learning algorithm for mask detection and use a thermal sensor to measure body temperature.
+Incorporate deep learning algorithm for mask detection and use a thermal sensor to measure body temperature within 1 to 2 ft.
+Also, sort the data in cloud

 **Deliverable**